gabrielweyer/azure-functions-telemetry/README.md

 ### Why so much code to support telemetry processors?

 There is an [opened GitHub issue][telemetry-processor-support-github-issue] about the lack of telemetry processors support in Azure Functions.
-The thread provides a workaround to enable telemetry processors but the telemetry processors added in this fashion will not be called for request telemetry items.
+The thread supplies a workaround to enable telemetry processors, but the telemetry processors added in this fashion will not be called for request telemetry items.

 ## Appendix

 ### Software versions

 I used the Azure Functions Core Tools version `3.0.3160` to create the Function App (released on the 9th of December 2020).
-The latest version of the Azure Functions Core Tools I've been using is `4.0.3971`.
+The latest version of the Azure Functions Core Tools I have been using is `4.0.3971`.

 NuGet packages: